cbonnin88/Python_bootcamp/README.md

-Various projects using python to hone my skills :
+Various projects using Python to hone my skills :

-1. A simple currency converter that converts euros, us dollars, british pounds and japanese yen
+1. A simple currency converter that converts euros, us dollars, British pounds and Japanese yen
+2. A Simple calculator that lets you add, subtract, multiply and divide numbers